novasup666/TIPE/README.md

 These are used to determine some itineraries for visitors of the Stade de France, Saint-Denis, France during wide sports events like the 2024 Paris Olympic games.

 Published:
-- Not much
+- Utilitary tools (heap & graph classes)
+- the flow network

 Incomming:
-- the algorithm
-- the flow network
+- the algorithms
 - the results